marcelonyc/apptrust-poc/HOW_TO_BYOR.md

 *   **Data Structure:** The input data typically contains three main connections: `evidenceConnection`, `artifactsConnection`, and `fromBuilds`.
 *   **The Predicate:** The core logic of your policy will rely on the `predicate`
-    *   **Important Nesting Detail:** The predicate is passed as the full schema. if you include predicate in your JSON, you will need to look for predicat.predicate to n the path
+    *   **Important Nesting Detail:** The predicate is passed as the full schema. if you include predicate in your JSON, you will need to look for predicat.predicate in the path
     *   **Arbitrary JSON:** The content inside the predicate is arbitrary JSON.
 While JFrog provides the signature wrapper, you must navigate the specific JSON structure inside the predicate to find the data you need.
 *   **Retrieving Sample Data:** To view the exact payload structure for your Rego input, export the evidence from an application in JFrog.
 This will provide the specific `artifactsConnection` or `fromBuilds` evidence needed for accurate testing.